raspberrypilearning/sense-hat-puzzle-box/en/step_14.md

 len(combination)
 ```

++ Still in the **locks** section, create a `while` loop which will run while the number of items in the `combination` list is greater than 0.

 + Inside the loop, get the acceleration data from the sensor using `get_accelerometer_raw`.
-Then, create two variables called `x` and `y` to store the x and y data respectively.s
+Then, create two variables called `x` and `y` to store the x and y data respectively.

 ```python
 while len(combination) > 0: